martinisoft/katacoda-scenarios/breaking-down-the-monolith/s1/step2.md

 ![Storedog App](./assets/storedog.png)

 Now that it's up and running, let's simulate some traffic with `generate_traffic`{{execute T2}} in a new terminal window.

+Once that is running, please let the instructor know you are ready for the next step.